Office 365 Audit Log Workload types

 You can configure Sumo Logic to collect logs for the following Audit Log content types to track and monitor usage of Microsoft Office 365.

 - Office 365 Exchange Logs.
-User activity log, admin logs; see pre-configuration steps in note below
+User activity and admin logs; see pre-configuration steps in the note below.

 - Office 365 Azure AD Logs.
 Logon and admin logs.